gvalenncia/german-valencia-back/README.md

 The solution involves a REST API that implements the logic to create a 3D cube, and also to compute sum between its blocks.

+### Solution Design Approach

+1. The application is basically a REST API implementation that exposes functionality to interact with a 3D Array.
+2. It has been used maven as a tool to handle the project's life cicle from creating the folder structure, handle the third party libraries, building the binary distribution and running test cases.
+3. SpringBoot is a powerful module that speeds up the development of microservices based on the Spring Framework.
+Basically, SpringBoot provides applications with all the infrastructure in terms of dependencies and app server (among other benefits), to run web-based applications from the command line.
+4. Given the benefits of the IoC Container, the application has been divided in 2 layers as follows:
+* **Controller Layer:** The Controller layer aims to provide the classes that implement endpoints under a REST paradigm.
+It means that this layer will implement all the logic to handle requests and responses over the HTTP protocol.
+* **Service Layer:** The Service layer is the one in charge to actually implement the business logic.
+This layer knows how to create a 3D cube, how to insert values to the blocks, and also how to compute sums across them.
+There was no need to create a Persistance Layer (DAO), so a **Singleton Helper Class** is not only used to keep the state of the 3D Array after adding values to blocks, but also to hide the way this array has been implemented to the upstream layers (Service, Controller).

+#### Class Responsibilities

+CubeApp.java: This is the configuration class that provides all the beans used across application's life cycle.
+CubeController: This class provides the REST API implementation.
+CubeService: This class implements the business logic to interact with a 3D cube.
+HelperCube: This class keeps the state of the 3D array across upstream layers.

+Block: This POJO is used to parse a json representation of a request to update a block of the 3D array, from the controller
+Sum: This POJO is used to parse a json representation of the sum.

 ### Prerequisites

 Make sure to install the following tools: